jordansissel/fpm/README.md

 It helps you build packages quickly (Packages like RPM and DEB formats).

-> At BayLISA in April, I gave a talk about fpm.
+At BayLISA in April 2011, I gave a talk about fpm.
 At the end, I asked "What can I package for you?"

->
-> Someone asked for memcached.
-Done.
+Someone asked for memcached.

->
-> Google for it, download the source, unpack, ./configure, make, make install, fpm, deploy.
+Google for 'memcached', download the source, unpack, ./configure, make, make install, fpm, deploy.

->
-> 60 seconds.
+In 60 seconds, starting from nothing, I had both an RPM and a .DEB of memcached ready to deploy.

 ## Backstory